nestjs/throttler/README.md

 }
 ```

 Every name used in a decorator must exist in the module configuration. `ThrottlerModule.forRoot()` and `ThrottlerModule.forRoot([])` register no throttler at all, so the guard has nothing to check and every request passes.
+The guard reports this with a warning when the application starts.

 ### Customization